cdelnooz/devkit/README.md

  * can package the project as a RPM or DEB installable package.
  * can build reliably in parallel!

+## Getting started

+There are two ways to start using **makeshift**:

+1. Installation in a configurable location
+2. Use without installation

+Both methods are explained in this section.

-## Installation
+### Installation
-Just want to get started? try this:
+To install **makeshift**, simply try this:

 ```shell
 $ sh install.sh